 4. Official Test Scores

 Scores from either the ACT Plus Writing or the SAT are required and must be sent directly from the testing agency.
 Our test code is 4656 for the ACT Plus Writing and 1846 for the SAT.
 Do not send your results rush (SAT) or priority (ACT); we receive all scores electronically on a daily basis so there is not an advantage to rush/priority delivery.

 Freshman applicants from non-English speaking countries must submit a TOEFL or IELTS score, unless English was the language of instruction for all courses in all years of secondary school.
 Generally, admitted students have an Internet-based TOEFL score in the 95-105 range (587-620 on the paper-based test) or an IELTS score of 6.5-7.5.
 Our TOEFL test code is 1846.
 Please request that official IELTS scores be sent by paper to the Office of Admissions & Recruitment.
 If you feel that you qualify for a TOEFL or IELTS waiver, please send an email to our office and a counselor will determine if the waiver critera are met.

 5. Two Written Statements

-We ask you to answer the following two questions, each in the form of a short essay.
+We ask you to answer the following two questions on the online application, each in the form of a short essay.
 Review our list of tips for the written statements as you prepare your responses.
 Both are required for all domestic and international applicants.

 1. Consider something in your life you think goes unnoticed and write about why it's important to you.